tduretz/FCFV_Geodynamics.jl/README.md

 This repository contains an implementation of the Face-Centered Finite Volume (FCFV) Poisson solver presented in Sevilla et al. (2018).
 The code heavily relies on the [LoopVectorization package](https://github.com/JuliaSIMD/LoopVectorization.jl).
 The code supports quadrangular and triangular elements.
 Triangular mesh generation relies on the [TriangleMesh package](https://github.com/konsim83/TriangleMesh.jl), which is a Julia wrapper to [Triangle](https://www.cs.cmu.edu/~quake/triangle.html) (Shewchuk, 2002).

-Convergence to manufactured solution (see Sevilla et al., 2018):<br/>
+Convergence to manufactured solution using [MainFCFV_diffusion_Convergence.jl](./MainFCFV_diffusion_Convergence.jl) (see Sevilla et al., 2018):<br/>

 ![](/images/1_conv_diff_cst.png)

-Total execution time of Julia code, as fucntion of the total number of dofs (excluding visualisation):<br/>
+Total execution time of Julia code, as function of the total number of dofs (excluding visualisation):<br/>

 ![](/images/1_time_diff_cst.png)

-An example of computation on quads (512^2 - 262144 elements):
+An example of computation on quads using (512^2 - 262144 elements):

 ![](/images/1_quad_diff_cst.png)